sylabs/singularity-userdocs/endpoint.rst

    Valid authentication token set (logged in).

-If you see any errors you may need to check if your system requires the setting of environment variables for a network proxy, or if a firewall may be blocking access to ``*.sylabs.io``.
-Talk to your system administrator.
+If you see any errors, you may need to check if your system requires the setting of environment variables for a network proxy, or if a firewall may be blocking access to ``*.sylabs.io``.
+Consult your system administrator.

-You can interact with the public Sylabs Cloud using various {Singularity} commands:
+You can interact with the public Sylabs Cloud using various {Singularity}
+commands:

 `pull
 <https://www.sylabs.io/guides/{version}/user-guide/cli/singularity_pull.html>`__,